 From the operating cost over revenue ratio, investors can observe the trend of the ratio, whether increasing or decreasing over a certain period of time.

-An increasing trend may imply that costs of operation have gone out of control.
+An increasing trend of the ratio may imply that costs of operation have gone out of control.

-On the other hand, a decreasing trend is almost always preferable as it indicates a growing revenue or sales but at a smaller cost.
+On the other hand, a decreasing trend of the ratio is almost always preferable as it indicates a growing revenue or sales but at a manageable operating cost.

-For Tesla, the cost to sales ratio is the perfect metric to measure expenses against revenue as the company carries a significant amount of operating expenses.
+For Tesla, the cost to sales ratio is the perfect metric to measure expenses against revenue as the company carries growing operating expenses while still expanding revenue healthily.

 For your information, Tesla’s operating expenses are made up of R&D, SGA and restructuring expenses.

-For a detailed breakdown of Tesla’s operating costs, please visit this webpage: Tesla’s marketing expenses.
+For a detailed breakdown of Tesla’s operating costs, please visit this article: Tesla’s operating expenses breakdown in 2021.

-This article focuses purely on Tesla’s operating costs to revenue ratio and the comparison of Tesla’s operating costs with respect to revenue growth.
+This article focuses mainly on Tesla’s operating costs and the growth rates and compares Tesla’s operating costs with respect to revenue growth.

 Tesla’s Operating Costs (Quarterly)

-Before diving into the ratio, let’s have a quick look at Tesla’s quarterly operating costs for the period from 2015 to 2021 which is shown in the above chart.
+Let’s have a quick look at Tesla’s quarterly operating costs for the period from fiscal 2015 to 2021 as shown in the above chart.

 Tesla’s Operating Costs (TTM)

-On a trailing 12 months (TTM) basis, Tesla’s TTM operating costs have, indeed, slightly declined in 2019.
+On a TTM basis, Tesla’s TTM operating costs have, indeed, been rising since fiscal 2015.

-As of 2021 1Q, Tesla’s TTM operating costs breached the $5 billion mark for the 1st time, representing a year-over-year increase of more than 30%!
+As of 2021 3Q, Tesla’s TTM operating costs breached the $6 billion mark for the 1st time, reaching as much as $6.3 billion USD!

-Studying only the operating costs may not tell us about the big picture of how Tesla’s costs have changed with respect to sales.
+Looking at only the operating costs may not tell us about the big picture of Tesla’s operating costs.

 In the following chart, we will dive into the ratio of Tesla’s operating costs over revenue or sales ratio.